William McKinley Coller

 Registration Date: June 5, 1917

 Marcella Criner was a student who stayed with Bill and Hazel Coller when they lived in Owasso.
+Hazel was Bill's second wife.
 This is her recollection:

 So glad to hear from you.
 I used to live with your grandfather and his wife, Hazelle, in the early 1940s while I was a student at Owosso (MI) High School.
 I always loved him.
 He was such a nice man.
 And he had a high regard for me, too, I know, even though he nicknamed me "Wild Bill" because I did every errand so speedily!!
 I helped Hazelle check her students' papers every night, ran errands to the store, and helped clean house every Saturday morning before I went home for the weekend.
 Was paid $1.00 plus my room and board for that.
 And I was glad to get it!!
 One other important job was for me to help Billy find his pipe almost daily.
 He'd drop it down and forget where it was.